Assistant Director of Staff

 Camp Ten Oaks works from a camper-centered, anti-oppressive, and anti-racist framework.
 Camp Ten Oaks strives to offer an environment as diverse as the campers who enjoy our camp programming.

 Assistant Director of staff

 The Assistant Director (AD) of Staff is a member of the Leadership Team.
-With support from the Camp Director and Programs Manager, the AD of Staff is responsible for recruitment and selection of camp staff, and supervising the Staff Support Specialist, Camp Counsellors, Camp Counsellors with Lifeguarding Qualifications, Oak Tree Program Coordinators, and Craft Shack Floaters.
-The time commitment for this position is March to September, 2018 (pre-camp, at camp, and post-camp).
+With support from the Camp Director and Programs Manager, the AD of Staff is responsible for recruitment and selection of camp staff, and supervising the Camp Counsellors, Camp Counsellors with Lifeguarding Qualifications, Oak Tree Program Coordinators, and Craft Shack Programmer.
+The time commitment for this position is April to September, 2019 (pre-camp, at camp, and post-camp).

 Roles and Responsibilities

 - Ensure staff understand and are well supported in their roles

 - Provide leadership and guidance to volunteers from an Anti-Oppressive Practice